What is Resource-Constrained Scheduling?

 Similarly, some of your non-critical activities can turn into critical ones.
 By reviewing your schedule, you may find that minor tasks have become critical when resource-constraints are considered.

 Any business can struggle with limited resources for a project.
-As such, it’s vital to understand how you use resource-constrained scheduling to avoid major disruptions and delays.
+As such, it’s vital to understand how you use resource-constrained scheduling as a feasible solution to avoid major disruptions and delays.